baroquebobcat/android_tutorials_in_mirah/hello_world/README.md

 =========================

 ###Note
 Pindah makes a lot of the build docs invalid.
 In particular, I'm not using Eclipse.
+If you want to see the original tutorial it's [here](http://developer.android.com/resources/tutorials/hello-world.html).
+Attribution is on the bottom of the page.

 Creating the Project Without Eclipse (This)
 -------------
 As a developer, you know that the first impression of a development framework is how easy it is to write "Hello, World."
 Well, on Android, it's pretty easy.
 It's particularly easy if you're using Eclipse as your IDE, because we've provided a great plugin that handles your project creation and management to greatly speed up your development cycles.

-This tutorial assumes that you're using Eclipse.
-If you're using the command line, see [Building and Running from the Command Line](http://developer.android.com/guide/developing/building/building-cmdline.html).
-You can then return to this tutorial and ignore anything about Eclipse.
+We're using the command line.
+You can check out [Building and Running from the Command Line](http://developer.android.com/guide/developing/building/building-cmdline.html) to get an idea of how it works using ant, but Pindah's a bit different.

 Before you start, you should already have the SDK installed, and if you're using Eclipse, you should have installed the ADT plugin as well.
-If you have not installed these, see Installing the Android SDK and return here when you've completed the installation.
+If you have not installed these, see [Installing the Android SDK](http://developer.android.com/sdk/installing.html) and return here when you've completed the installation.